Close Menu

 Water Activities

 Summer is prime time for water activities on Jenny Lake, Jackson Lake, and the Snake River.
 Rent a kayak, canoe, or stand-up paddleboard to explore the serene waters.
 Anglers can cast a line for trout, salmon, and other species.
-(See Also: Where to Visit in Greece for the First Time – Essential Experiences)
+(See Also: Best Time to Visit Mexico – Sun-Kissed Adventures)

 Wildlife Viewing